Grokipaedia/iba-x-demo/WHY-IBA-X.md

 They trade.
 They recommend.
 They hire.
 They diagnose.
 They negotiate.
 They act.

-And when something goes wrong — when an agent does something its operator didn't intend, couldn't predict, or can't explain — there is no cryptographic record of what was authorised, by whom, and why.
+And when something goes wrong — when an agent does something its operator didn't intend, couldn't predict, or can't explain — there is, in most current systems, no cryptographic record of what was authorised, by whom, and why.

 There is only: *it happened.*

-That is not a feature gap.
-That is a civilisational risk.

 ---

-## Why existing approaches fail
+## Why existing approaches fall short

 **Monitoring** watches what agents do after the fact.
 It is forensics, not governance.

 **Rate limiting** slows agents down.
 It does not bind them to human intent.

 **RLHF and alignment training** shapes agent behaviour statistically.
-It cannot guarantee individual action authorisation.
+It does not guarantee individual action authorisation.

 **Dashboards and audit logs** record what happened.
 They do not prevent what shouldn't.